Fred Gardner (cricketer)

 Fred Charles Gardner (4 June 1922 – 12 January 1979) was an English first-class cricketer and footballer.
 As a footballer, he played inside-forward for Birmingham, Coventry City, Newport County, and Rugby Town.
-In his cricket career, he was a right-hand opening batsman who played for Warwickshire.
+He was a right-hand opening batsman in his cricket career who played for Warwickshire.

 Football career

 Gardner was playing for Birmingham when World War II came to Europe.
 He guested for Port Vale in 1946.
 He signed with Coventry City after the war, and scored three goals in 13 league games for the "Bantams" as the Second Division club posted mid-table finishes in 1946–47, 1947–48, and 1948–49 under the stewardship of Billy Frith and Harry Storer.
 He scored two goals in four Third Division South games for Tom Bromilow's Newport County in the 1949–50 season.
 After leaving Rodney Parade, he played for Rugby Town and later became the trainer-coach of Lockheed Leamington.